BirdeeHub/lzextras/README.md

   {
     "pylsp",
     lsp = {
-      -- this lsp "spec" is parsed by that function above in the nvim-lspconfig spec filetypes = { "python" },
+      -- these lsp "specs" are ran by that function above in the nvim-lspconfig spec -- only the filetype trigger is handled by the handler. filetypes = { "python" },
       settings = {
         pylsp = {